nilabja-bhattacharya/NeuralNettoDetectHandWrittenDigits/README.md

 Running is based on the steps:

 1. Load mnist data
-2. create the model file
+2. Create the model file
-3. create an image file containing a handwritten number
+3. Create an image file containing a handwritten number
-4. format the handwritten number to suit mnist format
+4. Format the handwritten number to suit mnist format
-5. predict the integer
+5. Predict the integer

-### 1. create the model file
+### 1. Create the model file
 The easiest way is to cd to src directory where the python files are located.
 Then run:

 1. python